Beincom (BIC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beincom Historical Price

-According to the latest data gathered on Beincom live price page, the current price of Beincom is 0.02399091USD.
-The circulating supply of Beincom(BIC) is 1.44B BIC , giving it a market capitalization of $34.60M.
+According to the latest data gathered on Beincom live price page, the current price of Beincom is 0.02121612USD.
+The circulating supply of Beincom(BIC) is 1.48B BIC , giving it a market capitalization of $31.56M.

 In the past month, Beincom has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BIC could witness further price changes in the near future.